 If an item you require is not available at Abertay or another library locally, it may be possible to obtain it through our Inter-library Loans Service.

-If there is a particular book that you need for your research project you should contact your Academic Librarian to ask if it would be possible to buy a copy using the Library budget.
+If there is a particular book that is needed for your research project you should contact us to request whether it it is possible to purchase it for addition to our holdings.
+Please email full details to library@abertay.ac.uk

-When a book is ordered for you either as a purchase for Library stock or for your individual project, you will be notified by the Library when it has been received and ready for use.
+When a book is ordered for you, either as a purchase for Library stock or for your individual project, you will receive email notification from the Library once it is available.

 Support for Undertaking Research